Students who have completed, or are about to complete, a Bachelor's degree in Informatics/Computer Science are eligible to apply.

 Equivalent academic qualification in Mathematics, Informatics and Theory is very important to us.
 Therefore, if 14 credits or more are missing when comparing your modules to the following group of modules of the BSc.
 Informatics, your Bachelor's degree is not equivalent and the application will be rejected without further assessment:

 - IN0007 Fundamentals of Algorithms and Data Structures

 - IN0011 Introduction to Theory of Computation

 - IN0018 Discrete Probability Theory

-Please download and complete the form below, sign it and then send it to us by post together with the rest of your application documents!
+Please download and complete the form below, sign it and then upload it in your TUMonline application!

-The application essay, submitted along with the online application, should be approximately 1,000 words in length and can be written in English or German.
-Your scientific essay should introduce the topic, discuss it, and lead to a logical conclusion.
+The scientific essay/paper, submitted along with the online application, should be approximately 1,000 words in length.
+Your scientific paper/essay should introduce the topic, discuss it, and lead to a logical conclusion.
 Please use relevant data and scientific literature to support your argumentation.
-Ideas that are not your own must be identified as such and you should list your sources of information at the end.
+Ideas that are not your own must be identified as such!
+The term "essay" can be misleading - we require a scientific paper with proper citation!
+Your sources of information must be listed at the end.
 The essay must be your own work and you should write it without any assistance.

 Applicants must choose one of the following topics:

 Are Data Structures and Algorithms obsolete today in the age of Machine Learning?

 - Topic 2: